openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 .. warning::
  The LaTeX processor that Studio uses to convert LaTeX code to XML is a third- party tool.
 We recommend that you use this feature with caution.
-If you do use it, make sure to work with your Partner Manager.
+If you do use it, make sure to work with your partner manager.

 Enable the LaTeX Processor
 **************************